datacamp-content/courses-introduction-to-shell/chapter1.md

 The part of the operating system responsible for managing files and directories is called the *file system*.
-It organizes our data into files, which hold information, and directories (also called "folders"), which hold files or other directories.
+It organizes data into files,
+which hold information,
+and directories (also called "folders"), which hold files or other directories.